-- To create an atmosphere for a child friendly society. - To create a scope for children to share their views, creativeness, potentialities and exchange culture. - To inculcate the spirit of freedom, participation and integration amongst children. - Sensitizing general public to prevent children from abuse and exploitation - Highlighting the issues relating to child abuse, Draw the attention of policy makers and enforcement authorities on child abuse artifacts are displayed and the best works are honoured.
-Children are felicitated for social work, bravery, seeking highest marks in upper primary, etc. The programme observed involving parents, civil society organizations, non-government organizations, social workers, eminent personnel, legislatures, bureaucrats and government officials.
-PECUC started organizing SISU MELA in the year 1990 at Government UP School,Unit-2,Bhubaneswar and presently it is being hold at Ekamra Haat .
-Meny eminent dignitaries including Governors of Odisha,Chief Ministers, Ministers of Odisha,Union Ministers, Judges, Bureaucrats, Cine Stars , Educationists, Chairpersons of Rights Commissions and many eminent dignitaries from different walks of life have joined in the festival, spoken to children and given patient hearing to children too.
+- To create an atmosphere for a child friendly society. - To create a scope for children to share their views, creativeness, potentialities and exchange culture. - To inculcate the spirit of freedom, participation and integration amongst children. - Sensitizing general public to prevent children from abuse and exploitation. - Highlighting the issues relating to child abuse, Draw the attention of policy makers and enforcement authorities on child abuse.

+designing, sports, creative competitions and many other.
+During this week long festival different theme based workshops relating to children are organized.
+Children artifacts are displayed and the best works are honoured.
+Children are felicitated for social work, bravery, seeking highest marks in upper primary, etc. The programme observed involving parents, civil society organizations, nongovernment organizations, social workers, eminent personnel, legislatures, bureaucrats and government officials.
+PECUC started organizing SISU MELA in the year 1990 at Government UP School, Unit-2, Bhubaneswar and presently it is being hold at Ekamra Haat.
+Meny eminent dignitaries including Governors of Odisha, Chief Ministers, Ministers of Odisha, Union Ministers, Judges, Bureaucrats, Cine Stars, Educationists, the Children.
+It is written, edited and published quarterly by children since 2005.
+The

+Chairpersons of Rights Commissions and many eminent dignitaries from different walks of life have joined in the festival, spoken to children and given patient hearing to children too.